gomorpheus/morpheus-apidoc/source/includes/_blueprints.md

 Parameter | Default | Description
 --------- | ------- | -----------
-resourcePermission.all  | null | Enable access for all groups
+resourcePermission.all  |  | Enable access for all groups
-resourcePermission.sites  | null | Enable access for specific groups only
+resourcePermission.sites  |  | Enable access for specific groups only

 ## Update Blueprint Image